-- Acid treatment.
-The washed ossein is kept for 10 to 12 hours in dilute acid and is then washed several times with water to remove excess acid and obtain the appropriate pH for extraction. - Stepwise extraction of the gelatine with hot water of increasing temperature. - Purification of the obtained extract, which is a dilute gelatine solution, by filtration to remove coarse particles and by ion-exchange to remove salts. - The purified gelatine solution is then concentrated by vacuum-evaporation of most of the water, after which the concentrated solution is UHT-sterilised and cooled to gel.
+- Liming, during which the ossein is treated for at least 20 days with an oversaturated solution of calcium hydroxide, which is refreshed at regular intervals.
+After liming the ossein is washed to remove adhering lime. - Neutralisation, in which the ossein is treated with dilute sulphuric acid to condition it for extraction.
+Excess acid is removed by washing several times with water. - Stepwise extraction of the gelatine with hot water of increasing temperature. - Purification of the obtained extract, which is a dilute gelatine solution, by filtration to remove coarse particles and by ion-exchange to remove salts. - The purified gelatine solution is then concentrated by vacuum-evaporation of most of the water, after which the concentrated solution is UHT-sterilised and cooled to gel.
 This gelatine gel is finely divided and dried in a stream of warm air.